 So you want to have a career in child care?

-Did you know that child care is one of Australia’s fastest growing careers?
-In fact, there are expected to be more than 50,000 vacancies for child care workers between 2013-2018!
+Did you know that child care is one of Australia’s fastest-growing careers?
+In fact, there are expected to be 182,300 more child care workers by 2024!

 Child care is such an essential service that opportunities for work can be found all across Australia.
 This guide is meant to help you get started or advance your career in childcare.
 Learn more about training requirements, childcare regulations, and even interview questions – this resource will help you find what you need.